Australia–Philippines relations: Education reforms

-When it comes to gender equality, the initiative supports the increased participation of boys, especially since there are more girls studying in the Philippines than boys.
-Through this economic partnership, it will look to support Australian and Philippine universities in promoting research opportunities, and building stronger collaboration across the tertiary sector.
+The initiative supports the increased participation of boys, especially since more girls study in the Philippines than boys.
+BEST intends to support Australian and Philippine universities and their collaboration.

 Australia provides short-term training and long-term scholarships for post-graduate study in Australia.
-This help allows an agency to become more efficient and effective in doing their work.
-It also helps encourage people-to-people links between Australia and the Philippines.
-The value is set at $73 million from 2009 to 2019.
+The value is set at A$73 million from 2009 to 2019.

 Australia Awards

 Australia Awards Scholarships are offered by the Australian Government to the next global leaders for development.
 Recipients develop the necessary skills and knowledge to be agents of effective change and help build long-term people-to-people links with Australia.
 The Australia Awards Scholarships have been an important aspect of the Australian Government's aid program in the Philippines.
 It gives "high-achieving" Filipino development leaders with the chance to pursue post-graduate studies in Australian institutions and contribute to Philippine development.

 Infrastructure

 The Provincial Road Management Facility (PRMF) was a partnership between the Philippines and Australia to develop road infrastructure and local governance in the Southern Philippines.
 The Facility helps provincial governments to progress and preserve a core network of provincial roads in 10 provinces in Mindanao and the Visayas, i.e. Agusan del Sur, Aklan, Bohol, Bukidnon, Davao del Norte, Guimaras, Lanao del Norte, Misamis Occidental, Misamis Oriental and Surigao del Norte.
 Through this, Australia has worked to maintain the improvement of local accessibility in partnership with the Department of the Interior and Local Government (DILG) and provincial governments.
 Roads rehabilitated and preserved by the Facility are able to cut transportation costs and increased access of poor Filipinos to basic services.